A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But UnitedHealthcare exited the program in mid-2019 and was replaced by Iowa Total Care.
 As of 2020, Iowa Medicaid enrollees could choose a plan from Amerigroup Iowa or Iowa Total Care, although the state withheld funding from Iowa Total Care in early 2020 due to incorrect payments and faulty record-keeping.

-By 2022, new contracts had been awarded for Iowa’s Medicaid managed care program, with three carriers that will be participating in the program as of July 2023: Centene/Iowa Total Care (existing contract runs through 2025), Molina (new contract), and Elevance/Amerigroup Iowa (new contract).
-The state is working to ensure that problems that occurred during previous managed care transitions are not repeated.
+By 2022, new contracts had been awarded for Iowa’s Medicaid managed care program, with three carriers that began participating in the program as of July 2023: Centene/Iowa Total Care (existing contract runs through 2025), Molina (new contract), and Elevance/Amerigroup Iowa (new contract).
+The state worked to ensure that problems that occurred during previous managed care transitions were not repeated.

 More information about the Iowa Medicaid program